|

 In the above CD example the contribution ratio is:

 The contribution margin differs substantially between different trades.
-The

-above example generates a relatively modest contribution margin.
+The above example generates a relatively modest contribution margin.

-expenses for the cab taking you to the hotel where the presentation is held.
+have $50 of direct expenses for the cab taking you to the hotel where

-sell presentations 40 hours a week.
+expect to sell presentations for 40 hours a week.

-- Calculate
+Calculate